TEQUIE835/javascript/README.md

 # javascript
-A repo for my javascript prcatice for a couple of weeks
+Just a simple repo for small javascript works proposed by my TL to practice